-Originally used as an anesthetic, ketamine is effective for jump-starting the brain, allowing the depressed to gently go through the processing of emotions.
+Originally used as an anaesthetic, ketamine is effective for jump-starting the brain, allowing the depressed to gently go through the processing of emotions.
 It promotes stimulation of the common neurotransmitter glutamate and the repair of connections between the prefrontal cortex and hippocampus.
 The neurons in the medial prefrontal cortex can communicate effectively, helping the depressed to learn things and create new memories.

 MDMA isn’t hallucinogenic at all.
-However, it induces euphoria, higher energy, and sensitivity to the sensory perception with the release of dopamine, norepinephrine, and serotonin all at once.
-It lowers activity in the left amygdala, which controls fear and memory, and raises blood flow to the prefrontal cortex, which is responsible for complex behavior and decision-making.
+However, it induces euphoria, higher energy, and sensitivity to sensory perception with the release of dopamine, norepinephrine, and serotonin all at once.
+It lowers activity in the left amygdala, which controls fear and memory, and raises blood flow to the prefrontal cortex, which is responsible for complex behaviour and decision-making.

 By this point, you’ve already read about how effective these four psychedelics can be.
 Are they making it into mainstream treatment, though?
 In states where psychedelics are not prohibited, people seeking relief from depression can opt for psychedelic-assisted psychotherapy in treatment centres or psychedelic therapy clinics.
 Microdosing allows for greater control of the effects and higher functioning during therapeutic sessions.
 Because of hallucinations and severe and even life-threatening effects, patients must be under the close supervision of a professional.

 Psychedelics are currently an experimental treatment for depression and are available in specific facilities.
 However, they have the potential to become a mainstream treatment with the submission of additional studies and limited psychedelic therapy approval by health regulators.
 By micro-dosing in a safe, controlled environment of therapeutic sessions with a professional, patients can have the best outcomes.